 Highbush juice, habaneros, and not much else

-What you get is a nice, reasonably hot sauce that you can enjoy in a larger amount than something like, Tobasco.
+What you get is a nice, reasonably hot sauce that you can enjoy in a larger amount than something like, Tabasco.
 And the aroma.
 Part of the reason I chose habaneros instead of something comparable like fresno peppers, cayenne, or chili powder is the floral quality they have, which is nice mingling on the nose alongside the woodsy perfume of fresh highbush cranberry juice.
-After fermentation the two aromas combine to be a sum greater than their parts.

 Making adjustments to the basic sauce template